bitcoin-unlimited/BUwiki/wally/faq.md

 ## Can I move my BCH from another wallet to Wally?
 Yes.
 You can move your bitcoin cash and transaction history from another wallet to your Wally wallet.
 Just set up a new Wally account and enter the 12 word Recovery Secret Phrase from your old wallet into the new account's Account Recovery Secret Phrase field.
 This works for BIP39 compliant hierarchical deterministic wallets.
 Alternately, you can send the BCH in your old wallet to your Wally wallet, but the transaction history won't be moved. **WARNING**: It is a bad idea to maintain two wallets containing the same BCH.
 After moving your BCH to Wally, delete the old wallet.

+## What should I know about UPDATING WALLY?
+When a new version of the Wally Wallet is available on the Bitcoin Unlimited web site, you can safely download it and install it on your device.
+The new version will replace your present version, and all your accounts, account PINs, account history, and identity information will be carried into the new version.

 ## Glossary of Terms